 Fret not!
 We’ve got you covered.

-In this guide, we’ll delve deep into understanding what is a slice in golf, its repercussions, why people can’t get their slices right, and, most importantly, how to fix a slice.
+In this guide, we’ll delve deep into understanding what a slice is in golf, its repercussions, why people can’t get their slices right, and, most importantly, how to fix a slice.

-• You must ensure a strong grip to help close the clubface during your swing.
+- You must ensure a strong grip to help close the clubface during your swing.

-• You have to keep your clubface square during your swing and visualize the club toe turning and closing to prevent an open clubface.
+- You have to keep your clubface square during your swing and visualize the club toe turning and closing to prevent an open clubface.

-• Try to hit the golf ball in the middle or slightly toward the outer edge of the clubface to prevent slicing.
+- Try to hit the golf ball in the middle or slightly toward the outer edge of the clubface to prevent slicing.

 What Is A Slice In Golf?